akshaybadola/ref-man/README.md

-# Pdf Refs
+# Reference Manager

-## ~~I'm archiving this repo as the functionality here is enough for my needs right now and I can't maintain it at the moment~~

-## Unarchived and updated.

 Emacs plugin to generate bibliography file automatically from a given plugin using various other libraries.
 Also added functionality for browing gscholar with *eww*.

+This is a work in progress and I hope I'll be able to continue it for some time.
+This is my attempt to integrate all manner of article browsing, reading and archiving from inside of emacs.

 The references are extracted from a pdf using allenai's [science parse](https://github.com/allenai/science-parse).